 Let's imagine two widget companies, Safe Widget and Dirt Cheap Widget.
-Safe Widget makes their product by emphasizing its safety.
-They spend a bit more on manufacturing and quality control, because they know that poorly made widgets can kill their customers.
-In contrast, Dirt Cheap Widget tries to make the cheapest widget possible, despite knowing that their poor quality product is going to kill and injure a few people.
+Safe Widget makes its product by emphasizing its safety.
+It spends a bit more on manufacturing and quality control because Safe Widget knows that poorly made widgets can kill its customers.
+In contrast, Dirt Cheap Widget tries to make the cheapest widget possible, despite knowing that a poor quality widget can kill and injure people.

-I think everyone can agree which company they would prefer to use in the abstract, but for most consumers, the only information they receive about a company's product is the price on the shelf.
-Absent our courts, Dirt Cheap Widget will have a clear advantage on price.
-Since most people shop for the lowest price, Dirt Cheap Widget gains an advantage by putting people at risk.
+I think everyone can agree on which company they would prefer to use in the abstract, but for most consumers, the only information they receive about a company's product is the price on the shelf.
+Absent our courts, Dirt Cheap Widget will have a clear advantage on price since most people shop for the lowest price.
+Dirt Cheap Widget gains an advantage by putting people at risk.

-In the real world, Safe Widget would end up being the cheaper company in the long wrong.
+Thankfully, in the real world, Safe Widget would end up being the cheaper company in the long run.
 Once Dirt Cheap starts to lose in court to the people that its product injured, those losses would show up in Dirt Cheap's price.
 If Dirt Cheap injured and killed enough people, it would actually be more expensive to operate that way.

 If we take the expense of courts out of the equation, then companies that take the time and incur the costs to deliver their services safely will find themselves at a disadvantage compared to their corner-cutting competitors.
 Honest businesses will face a choice, adopt unsafe practices or perish.